virtual-space/realnet/README.md

 pip install realnet
 ```

 The realnet CLI needs a valid, unexpired token to interface with realnet-server.
 Run the following and paste the output token into the realnet .env.
 Use the username and password you defined in the realnet-server .env.
+Make sure to use "" around variables on Windows.
 ```
-realnet auth token --username='[]' --password='[]'
+realnet auth token --username="[]" --password="[]"
 ```

 - finally to start realnet and see available commands, run the following command: